pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 Knight(H) and Knave(R)

 ```
 This concludes our crash course in λ-calculus.
 Feel free to experiment with the concepts that we have developed.
 Try for example to solve [some other][hku] knights and knaves puzzles.
+Or try to port the code to a language of your preference.
+This will help you a lot to digest the concepts presented in this post.

 ## Complete script
 <script src="https://gist.github.com/pbrandwijk/a11b074e71c11b00ea605c78d6ad38a3.js?file=Lambda.js"></script>